eic/tutorial-developing-benchmarks/_episodes/03-making_useful_figures.md

 Analyzers should aim to make paper-ready figures that others can use and easily understand.

-Including an explainer artifact which describes each figure in detail is encouraged.
+Analyzers should consider including an explainer artifact which describes each figure in detail.
 To do this:
 - Copy [`bench.tex`](https://github.com/eic/tutorial-developing-benchmarks/blob/gh-pages/files/bench.tex) and [`bench.cls`](https://github.com/eic/tutorial-developing-benchmarks/blob/gh-pages/files/bench.cls) to your benchmark: `physics_benchmarks/benchmarks/your_bench/`
 - Edit `bench.tex` with descriptions of each benchmark figure
-- Add a rule (shown above) to your `Snakefile` to compile `bench.tex` and copy the resulting pdf to the `results` directory
+- Add a rule (shown above) to your `Snakefile` to compile `bench.tex`
 - Check [GitLab's pipelines](https://eicweb.phy.anl.gov/EIC/benchmarks/physics_benchmarks/-/pipelines) for the pdf.